Wallenstein Garden

-Wallenstein Garden is in the middle of a beautiful baroque complex hidden behind a a variety of buildings in Malá Strana.
-The complex dates from 1630 and was built for Albrecht of Waldstein.
+Wallenstein Garden is in the middle of a beautiful Baroque complex, hidden behind a variety of buildings in Malá Strana.

 You will find a few tourists here but not nearly the crowds you see elsewhere.
-I think most people find the garden by accident.
-That's because it's hidden behind an enormous wall and accessible only through unassuming doorways.
+It seems that most people find the garden by accident.
+That's because it's hidden behind an enormous wall and accessible only through three unassuming doors.

 The most convenient entrance is the one just behind Malostranská metro station.
 Exit the station to your left after coming up the escalators and then turn immediately to your right.